oskariorg/oskari-docs/md/documentation/examples/FOSS4G_2019/workshop.md

   alert(err);
 });
 ```
+We use another helper (`STYLES`) here for shortening the code and using predefined styles for the map.
+You can find the style definition in `scripts/styles.js`.
+You can find out the styling options here: https://www.oskari.org/documentation/examples/oskari-style

 Now we can see the attractions on a map but it doesn't give us very much information of them.
-Let's add a sidebar for showing the names and other information of attractions.
+Let's add a side panel for showing the names and other information of attractions.

-2. List attraction to side panel
+## Adding a side panel

-The template already includes a navigation element as a placeholder for the sidebar.
+The template already includes a navigation element as a placeholder for the side panel.
 We can modify the CSS a bit to show it.
 Open `styles/index.scss` and modify the `left` property under `#map` from 0 to 25%:

 ```css
 #map {